tiagolbc/vibratoscope/docs/paper.md

 # Acknowledgements

-VibratoScope was developed as part of doctoral research at the Federal University of Minas Gerais (UFMG), with funding from [Funding Agency, if applicable].
-I acknowledge contributions from collaborators in voice science and music technology, as well as feedback from reviewers at the Pan-European Voice Conference and The Voice Foundation.
+VibratoScope was developed as part of doctoral research at the Federal University of Minas Gerais (UFMG).

 # References